apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 When users develop custom plugins in Apache APISIX, they can define some APIs (referred to as public API) for the plugins.
 The provided interface is for internal calls in practical application scenarios rather than being open on the public network for anyone to call.

 Therefore, Apache APISIX has designed a `public-api` plugin.
 With this plugin, you can solve the public API's pain points.
 You can set a custom URI for the public API and configure any plugin.
-For more information, see the `public-api` plugin's official [document](https://apisix.apache.org/docs/apisix/plugins/public-api/).
+For more information, see the `public-api` Plugin's official [document](https://apisix.apache.org/docs/apisix/plugins/public-api/).

 The primary role of the `public-api` plugin in this document is to protect the URI exposed by Prometheus.